mdinh186/mdinh186.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Ph.D student in Department of Electrical Engineering & Computer Science, University of Virginia.
+I am a second year Ph.D student in Computer Science.
+My research is supervised by Prof. [Ferdinando Fioretto](https://nandofioretto.github.io/) at University of Virginia.
 My research focuses on the integration of constrained optimization and machine learning, especially in 'predict-then-optimize' aspect.
-My research advisor is Prof. [Ferdinando Fioretto](https://nandofioretto.github.io/).

 I received my Bachelor's degree in Applied Math from University of California, Berkeley in 2015.
 After graduating, I was very fortunate to join Trusting Social's team, a fintech company based in Vietnam, as a Data Scientist, working on e-KYC service and AI-based credit score.
 Specifically, I spent two years developing facial and image recognition products, and one year working on data mining and machine learning solutions using big social networking data.

 I was raised as a traditional Vietnamese, thus I am in love with everything comes from Asia, including: culture, destinations, people, food, and art.
 In my freetime, I enjoy cooking, doing my DIY projects, practicing Chinese ink-painting, swing dancing, and trekking.

 ## Recent Updates
+* [Sep, 2021] Our paper **An Analysis of the Reliability of AC Optimal Power Flow Deep Learning Proxies** was accepted in IEEE PES Innovative Smart Grid Technologies.
+Check out the paper [here](https://arxiv.org/pdf/2111.11168.pdf).
 * [August, 2023] Our lab moved to University of Virginia!
 * [July, 2023] I passed SU's Qualifying Exam 2.
 * [March, 2023] Our paper **Backpropagation of Unrolled Solvers with Folded Optimization** was accepted at IJCAI.